Tsun0193/nxGREG/documents/housing/extract-entity-housing.md

 ## Task Execution

-1. **Read** all markdown files in the `ctc-data-en/simple/` directory (including all 4 subdirectories)
+1. **Read** all markdown files in the `ctc-data-en/housing/` directory (including all 11 subdirectories)
 2. **Identify** all entities according to the taxonomy (excluding database table entities and component entities)
 3. **Extract** entity information according to the schema:
-   - For module: Extract only ONE module entity (simple) - this is NOT a nested structure
+   - For module: Extract only ONE module entity (housing) - this is NOT a nested structure
-   - For screens: Use `ctc-data-en/simple/yuusyou-kihon/screen-flow-en.md` as the primary source
+   - For screens: Use `ctc-data-en/housing/basic-info-housing-contract/screen-flow-en.md` as the primary source
-   - For tabs: Extract each of the 4 tabs with their action classes and documentation sources
+   - For tabs: Extract each of the 11 tabs with their action classes and documentation sources
-   - For functions: Use `ctc-data-en/simple/yuusyou-kihon/functions/` as the primary source (Tab 1 only)
+   - For functions: Use `ctc-data-en/housing/basic-info-housing-contract/functions/` as the primary source (Tab 1 only)
-   - For forms: Use `ctc-data-en/simple/yuusyou-kihon/components/form-fields-en.md` as the primary source
+   - For forms: Use `ctc-data-en/housing/basic-info-housing-contract/components/form-fields-en.md` as the primary source
-   - For form fields: Extract individual fields as separate entities
    - For sessions: Extract session attributes from function overviews and overview documents
    - **DO NOT include relationship fields** like `parent_screen_id`, `parent_tab_id`, `parent_module_id`